bradley-mark/AWS-WordPress-ElasticBeanstalk/README.md

 **Configure and deploy your application**

+Login to Linux Instance with WordPress installed

 **Install tree**
 yum install tree

 1. Verify that the structure of your wordpress-beanstalk folder is correct, as shown

 **tree -aL 1**

+**To update configuration files and create a source bundle**